 Most forms of motorsport are dominated by men, however, there is a growing number of women participating in rallying – and we are very happy to encourage this further!
 It’s a great sport and not be considered the domain of any one group.

 Although there are many lady Co-Drivers, there are an ever-increasing number of lady drivers.
-In fact, there is even a rally for lady drivers only, held annually.

 Joining a club helps you meet people who can assist you to get involved in Motor Sport, and is usually a compulsory requirement for entering an event.
 Many clubs run ‘Come and Try’ days and some even provide vehicles so that you can experience first hand what motor sport competition is all about.